-Dear friend, I am sure that by now you have heard or read the terms alt-right and post-truth numerous times.
+Dear friend, I am sure that you have heard or read the terms alt-right and post-truth numerous times by now.
 If you haven’t, do continue living in your balloon and stop reading.
 If you have, do go on reading.

-When exactly rebranding the words “Nazism” and “lie” become a real thing?
-How come that the media and we, the people took this rebranding to heart and accepted its spread on-air, print and bytes?
+When exactly rebranding the words “Nazism” and “lie” becomes a real thing?
+How come that the media and we, the people, took this rebranding to heart and accepted its spread on-air, print and bytes?
 Did we forget our history lessons and the devastation events after the WWI caused to humanity?
 Where is our moral compass or moral has changed to something that doesn’t really need truth?